vsteinmetz/pyinstruments/README.rst

 The installation is single click (since v 0.1.15), desktop icons are created to launch both graphical user interfaces.

-The project is hosted on GitHub, and still in a starting phase, contributions are warmly welcome!
+The project is hosted on GitHub, and still in a starting phase, contributions and feedback are warmly welcome!

 <https://github.com/SamuelDeleglise/pyinstruments>